 I’m excited about this trend in churches in general, and at Life Church in particular.
 We’re not after a slick presentation, just an authentic, sincere and natural church experience.
 I’m not sure exactly what it will look like, but I’m intrigued… and I’m ready.

-Ron & Marilyn Grubb
+Founding Pastors Ron and Marilyn Grubb